-How to Keep Your Wife In Love With You
+How to Keep Your Wife in Love With You

 "Well, there's the Gold Club."

-(Her first hasty choice is usually the most expensive place in town.)
+(Her first hasty choice will be the most expensive place in town.

 "Good.
 We'll go there."